cygni/cygni-competence-7-databases/postgresql/README.md

             (1 row)

-## Day 3 - Indexes, extensions, json etc
+## Day 3 - Indexes, extensions, json

 Lets create a large table with some data to experiment with.
 I´ve added a few different data types, such as integer, uuid, point, timestamp.